kaka-lin/autonomous-driving-notes/LiDAR/lidar_basic.md

 - `Frame rate`

-    The frame rate of a LiDAR sensor provides the number of full sweeps over both the HFOV and the VFOF.
+    `The frame rate of a LiDAR sensor provides the number of full sweeps over both the HFOV and the VFOF`.
 In case of the Velodyne HDL 64E, the frame rate can be adjusted between 5Hz and 20Hz, depending on the requirements of the application and on the number of points that the respective system can handle performance-wise.
 Other than with the frame rate of a camera though, LiDAR measurements might not be performed at the same time instant.
 As the sensor sweeps across the scene, moving objects change their position, which results in smeared and potentially elongated objects, which have to be corrected before processing them.
 For solid-state LiDAR sensors however, this is not the case.

     ```
     Compute the number of points